Adimwit/Adimwit.github.io/_posts/2015-01-09-Sublime-Text.markdown

 categories: blog january
 ---

 Today I discuss the tool I use to write my blog posts called [Sublime Text][sublime].
-Recommended to me by Daimian Mercer, a developer for the EVE Online game's wormhole mapping tool called [Tripwire][tripwire], Sublime Text is an amazing text editor that caters to those seeking an alternative to Notepad without breaking the bank.
+Recommended to me by Daimian Mercer, a developer for the EVE Online game's wormhole mapping tool called [Tripwire][tripwire].
+Sublime Text is an amazing text editor that caters to those seeking an alternative to Notepad without breaking the bank.
 Here are some of the features I found useful:

 <h1>Syntax Highlighting</h1>